BitMinima/BitMinima/README.md

 90% Coins 			~2023 			~2020 			~2023

 </pre>

+Philosophy and idea
+*SHA256d - Good compatibility with Bitcoin world.
+*Blocks - 4X as compared to Bitcoin.
+No evangelical restrictions on the size of the block in the future.
+*No ICO!
+*Safety - BitMinima based on the source code Bitcoin Core v0.12 <a href=https://en.bitcoin.it/wiki/Common_Vulnerabilities_and_Exposures>https://en.bitcoin.it/wiki/Common_Vulnerabilities_and_Exposures</a>

 This is an experimental software.
 BitMinima Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more